Labour User Guidance for Basic Public Register Checks and Formal 'Active Check'

 What are the advantages of making an active check?

-If you register an interest in a labour provider through the GLA ‘Active check’ process, the GLAA will have a record that you have made a check and will be able to inform you of any change to the status of this labour provider.
+If you register an interest in a labour provider through the GLAA ‘Active check’ process, the GLAA will have a record that you have made a check and will be able to inform you of any change to the status of this labour provider.

 By registering your interest with one or more labour providers via the active check, we will let you know if:

-- individuals named on the licence who are permitted to negotiate on behalf of the licence holder are changed
+- individuals named on the licence who are permitted to negotiate on behalf of the licence holder are changed.

 How to make an ‘Active Check’